- Organization of the Foundation

 8. Transport of luggage and equipment

-Luggage and equipment must be sent by train for at least the last lap from Lauterbrunnen or Grindelwald Grund to Jungfraujoch.
+Luggage and equipment must be sent with the Eiger Express from Grindelwald Terminal to Jungfraujoch.
 Address all luggage and goods as follows:

 For the transportation of dangerous goods, special requirements must be adhered to.

 Current Information on transportation with the Jungfrau Railways can be obtained from the secretary’s office or from the custodians of the research station.

 The administration HFSJG can facilitate the import and export of scientific equipment and instruments on the Swiss side.
 This requires that at least two weeks before goods are to enter Switzerland, the researchers give the secretary’s office in Bern a list of the items to be imported, including weight, dimensions, value, and country of origin for each item, as well as the port of entry and expected date of arrival of the goods.
 With this information, the secretary’s office will fill out an official declaration (form 11.32) for duty-free importation of the listed goods and send this form to the Swiss customs office in Bern.
 In almost all cases, the Swiss customs will grant duty-free import of equipment and instruments for research purposes at Jungfraujoch.
 The 11.32 form will then be sent from the Swiss customs back to the secretary’s office.
 Finally, the secretary’s office will forward the 11.32 to the designated researchers or transport company responsible for the shipment.

 For the exportation of the equipment, the secretary’s office has to fill out and hand in the form 11.030 to the customs office in electronic form.
 The form 11.030 can be handed in no earlier than 30 days before the date of exportation.
 The secretary’s office will print out the confirmation of the customs office (called Bezugsschein) and forward it to the researcher or transport company responsible for the shipment.